Paying from Balance

 Audit and Reporting

-Every wallet debit at checkout is recorded in the tamper-evident HMAC-chained ledger.
-To view debits:
+Every wallet debit at checkout is recorded in the tamper-evident ledger, and each movement carries the order it relates to.
+To review activity: